SocNavData/SocNav3/README.md

 This repository contains the core code and utilities for working with the proposed trajectory-wise dataset (SocNav3).
 Alongside a baseline implementation to replicate our results, it also includes tools to check and visualize data, supporting dataset extension and further research.

-All data required to run the code is available at the following link: [SocNav3_all_data](https://www.dropbox.com/scl/fo/5mdx98kxux31tpz17t737/ABZuqYOXVMrcGJmUGeBQBo0?rlkey=2o9xeghuqsq9hqu5yu1rmrt6v&st=jmcszjb2&dl=0)
+All data required to run the code is available at the following link: [SocNav3_all_data](https://www.dropbox.com/scl/fo/5mdx98kxux31tpz17t737/ABZuqYOXVMrcGJmUGeBQBo0?rlkey=70f89t67bg4zoa6g6lw5dcflg&st=2o6n9lbn&dl=0)

 ## Dataset

 The dataset comprises variables related to raters, trajectories, and rater-trajectory scores.
 For every rater, together with demographic information, a rating list is stored.
-The rating list contains tuples (_t_, _c_, _r_), where _t_ is a trajectory identiﬁer (string), _c_ is a context (string), and a _r_ is a score assigned by the rater to the trajectory _t_ given the context _c_.
+The rating list contains tuples (_t_, _c_, _r_), where _t_ is a trajectory identiﬁer (string), _c_ is a context (string), and _r_ is a score assigned by the rater to the trajectory _t_ given the context _c_.

 Trajectories contain data on the robot, the task and its context, humans, objects, and the environment.
 Except for variables related to the task and the environment, which apply to the whole trajectory, variables are recorded with a timestamp at each time step.
 Next section includes a description of the data stored per trajectory.

 Contexts are textual descriptions of the specific situations that occur during the trajectory.
 They are not necessarily bound to trajectories when trajectories are recorded; this enables us to vary the context to explore how different contexts affect the perception of the same trajectory.

-### Data stored per trajectory
+### Data format

 The following table summarizes the data stored per trajectory.
+A JSON schema with the required structure can also be found at _dataset/check_trajectory_format/schema.json_.
+Additionally, trajectory files can be validated using the tool _dataset/check_trajectory_format/checkjson.py_.

 | **Type**       | **Variable**            | **Description** |
 |----------------|-------------------------|-----------------|